R2-D2 FAQ´s

 controlled in any way.
 The price tag of the ones that popped up

-may be some people out there selling R2 kits over the Internet, but be
+people out there selling R2 kits over the Internet, but be careful

-careful about that.
-Some of those are of very bad quality, and their
+about that.
+Some of those are of very bad quality, and their sellers

 - "I would like to build my own